Dual Diagnosis IOP in Sioux Falls, SD

 How long does the IOP program last?

-Does MWI Health offer virtual IOP?
+Does MWI Health offer virtual dual diagnosis IOP?

-Does insurance cover IOP?
+Does insurance cover dual diagnosis IOP?

 What is the difference between IOP and inpatient treatment?